Gerónimo Vargas Aignasse

-Gerónimo Vargas Aignasse is an Argentine politician, a Front for Victory member of the Argentine Chamber of Deputies representing Tucumán Province.
+Gerónimo Vargas Aignasse (born 18 July 1970) is an Argentine politician and Front for Victory member of the Argentine Chamber of Deputies, representing Tucumán Province.
 He is the son of disappeared Peronist physicist and legislator Guillermo Vargas Aignasse.

 Legislative task

 He was President of the Committee on Constitutional Affairs of the Honourable Legislature of Tucumán in the period 1999-2003.
 President of the Committee on Petitions, Powers and Regulations of the Tucumán Legislature in the 2007-2011 period.
 And he joined the Security and Justice Commission of the Honourable Legislature of Tucumán in the period 2011-2015.
 He was also a national deputy.